springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### When not to use this form element

-Don’t use inline fields for an entire form, as this will make it harder for users to scan the page.
+Do not use inline fields for an entire form, as this will make it harder for users to scan the page.

 ### How it works